Diyamund/KevlarPlus/README.md

-# KevlarPlus
+# Kevlar+ for YouTube
-Extension to modify YouTube to its greatest potential
+Kevlar+ is an extension to modify YouTube to its greatest potential.